 -

-Does the donor family incur the cost of donation?
+Does the donor family incur the cost of organ, tissue and eye donation?

-There is no cost to the donor's family for organ and tissue donation.
-The organ procurement organization pays all costs related to recovery of the organs and tissue.
+There is no cost to the donor's family for organ, tissue and eye donation.
+The organ procurement organization or eye bank pays all costs related to recovery.
 Only the costs of any hospitalization and treatment prior to donation and funeral expenses remain the responsibility of the donor family.

 -

-The body of the donor is treated with respect and dignity.
+The body of every donor is treated with respect and dignity.
 As in any other surgery, the recovery of organs and tissues is conducted under sterile conditions in an operating room staffed by qualified surgeons.
-Cornea recovery can take place at the hospital or funeral home by professionally trained surgical technicians.
-Donation does not disfigure the body and will not change its appearance in a casket.
-Only those directly involved will ever know about the donation.
+Eye and cornea recovery can take place at the hospital or funeral home by professionally trained technicians.
+Donation need not interfere with an open casket.
+Gift of Life Michigan and Eversight work closely with the donor's family to meet any specific funeral presentation requests.
+Only those directly involved will ever know about the donation unless the donor family chooses to share that they made this generous final gift.

 -